SafeExamBrowser/seb-server/docs/monitoring.rst

 In the detail view you are also able to use the instructions "Quit SEB Client" and "Mark as Canceled" for the selected SEB client connection.

-Exam Proctoring
+Live Proctoring
 ---------------

-When the exam proctoring feature is enabled for the running exam (see **:ref:`seb_proctoringSettings-label`**), SEB Server will automatically create and collect connected SEB clients into so called collecting rooms.
+When the exam live proctoring feature is enabled for the running exam (see :ref:`sebProctoringSettings-label`), SEB Server will automatically create and collect connected SEB clients into so called collecting rooms.
 The size of this collecting rooms can be defined within the proctoring settings in the exam.
-One ore more proctor can now open such a collecting room and SEB Server will then join the proctor the the meeting where the SEB clients of this room can be seen.
+One ore more proctor can then open such a collecting room and SEB Server will join the proctor to the meeting where the participants of this room can be seen.

 .. image:: images/monitoring/proctoringExam.png
     :align: center
     :target: https://raw.githubusercontent.com/SafeExamBrowser/seb-server/master/docs/images/monitoring/proctoringExam.png

-Within a proctoring window you can user the enabled features of the used meeting service.
+Within a live proctoring window you can user the enabled features of the used meeting service.
 And you are able to communicate with the SEB clients by using one or more of the following features:

 - **Start Audio Broadcast** Will enforce the SEB clients within the particular room to enable receive audio and a proctor can speak to the students that are in the meeting.